jonathanbossenger/stand-with-ukraine/readme.txt

 Displays a banner on your site to show your support for Ukraine.
 Customize your banner using the `#stand_with_ukraine_overlay` CSS ID-attribute.

+== Screenshots ==

+1. Banner display on a website.
+2. Banner display on a website.

 == Changelog ==

 = 1.0.4 =